WSWUP/AeroEvap/docs/source/tutorial.rst

 This example uses buoy data from a location near south-central Lake Huron, MI (NOAA station ID is 45008).
-The buoy is maintained by the National Data Buoy Center (NDBC), more buoy information is shown in the embededd page below.
-The meterologicla data used in this example is hosted by NOAA and downloaded directly and formatted for a month of data.
+The buoy is maintained by the National Data Buoy Center (NDBC), more buoy information is shown in the embedded page below.
+The meterological data used in this example is hosted by NOAA and downloaded directly and formatted for a month of data.